zachsis/wordstress/README.md

 # wordstress

 Wordstress is an opensource whitebox security scanner for wordpress powered websites.
-T

 ## Description